joelnitta/nectandra_ferns/data/README.md

 --------------------------

-pgi_taxonomy.csv: Taxonomic system of Pteridophyte Phylogeny Group I (2016) for pteridophytes at the genus level and above.
+ppgi_taxonomy.csv: Taxonomic system of Pteridophyte Phylogeny Group I (2016) for pteridophytes at the genus level and above.
 Updated with one new genus (Hiya).

 Number of variables: 6